-Weybourne Holdings Pte.
-Ltd. (“Weybourne Holdings”) and its subsidiaries (the “Group”) is committed to acting ethically and with integrity.
-It is also committed to ensuring that effective systems are in place to safeguard against modern slavery in its businesses and supply chain.
+Pursuant to section 54 of the Modern Slavery Act 2015, this constitutes the Modern Slavery Act Statement for Weybourne Holdings Pte.
+Ltd. (“Weybourne Holdings”) and its subsidiaries (“the Group”) for the financial year ended 31 December 2022 to combat modern slavery and human trafficking in its business and supply chain.
 The Group, headquartered in Singapore, carries out businesses across markets through Weybourne Holdings’ principal subsidiaries, Dyson Holdings Pte.
-Ltd. (“Dyson”), Beeswax Dyson Farming Limited (“Beeswax Dyson Farming”) and Weybourne Limited (“Weybourne”).
+Ltd. (“Dyson”), Dyson Farming Limited (“Dyson Farming”) and Weybourne Limited (“Weybourne”).

-Apart from Dyson, Beeswax Dyson Farming and Weybourne, no other member of the Group supplies goods or services and therefore no other member of the Group falls under the scope of The Transparency in Supply Chains provision in the UK Modern Slavery Act 2015.
+Apart from Dyson, Dyson Farming and Weybourne, no other member of the Group supplies goods or services and therefore no other member of the Group falls under the scope of The Transparency in Supply Chains provision in the UK Modern Slavery Act 2015.

 Sir James Bucknall